-Malta Naturalisation for Exceptional Services by Direct Investment regulation provides the applicant with Malta (EU) residency and citizenship in return for an investment to support the economic development of Malta in the amount of EUR 600,000 (36 months residency option) or EUR 750,000 (12 months residency option).
-Additional are a EUR 10,000 philanthropic donation, a property purchase or rental, and fees.
+The Malta Naturalisation for Exceptional Services by Direct Investment regulation provides the applicant with Malta (EU) residency and citizenship for an investment in the amount of EUR 600,000 (36 months residency option) or EUR 750,000 (12 months residency option).
+Additional are a philanthropic donation, a property purchase or rental, and fees.
 For applicants who are only seeking Malta (tax) residency or Schengen travel benefits, options start at an annual recurring expense of EUR 15,000 plus property and fees.

 The Monaco Residency / Citizenship Program offers Monaco residency to applicants who can prove sufficient accommodations and financial self-sufficiency.
 The applicant may file for Monaco citizenship after 10 years of permanent residency.

-The Portugal Golden Residence Permit Program offers Portugal (EU) residency for an investment starting from EUR 350,000 or the transfer of 1 Million Euro, or the creation of 10 new jobs in Portugal.
+The Portugal Golden Visa Residence Permit Program offers Portugal (EU) permanent residency for a property investment starting from EUR 280,000.
 Investors may apply for Portugal citizenship after 5 years in residency status.

 The Spain Golden Visa offers Spain (EU) residency for a EUR 500,000 minimum investment in real estate, or a EUR 1 Million Euro asset transfer, or a 2 Million Euro securities investment, or the creation of a new government-approved business project.
 The investor may file for citizenship after 10 years in residency status.